-- Sitting on a board for several years feels like a long time if you're not enjoying it.
+- " Will the role sustain your interest?
+Sitting on a board for several years feels like a long time if you're not enjoying it.
 Consider whether the role is likely to be as interesting to you in, say, six years' time.
-Think about what the board agenda is likely to be over the next several years. - " Mistakes will be on your CV forever. - Do not underestimate the time commitment, generally 20-30 days per annum, barring crises or deals.
-It is not just a question of preparing thoroughly for meetings (reading all the board papers is essential), but also making time for site visits and meetings with management. - " Aim high, but be realistic. - " Don't be hasty; the right opportunity is unlikely to become available immediately.
+Think about how the board agenda is likely to evolve over the next several years. - " Mistakes will be on your CV forever. - " Do not underestimate the time commitment, generally 20-30 days per annum for non-regulated businesses, barring crises or deals.
+Regulated businesses, especially those in financial services, take up much more time.
+It is not just a question of preparing thoroughly for meetings (reading all the board papers is essential), but also making time for site visits, meetings with management, and additional ad hoc conversations. - " Aim high, but be realistic. - " Don't be hasty: the right opportunity is unlikely to become available immediately.
 Don't be surprised if you go to many interviews before you find a board that is both willing to hire you and a good fit.
 This is normal, so be patient. - " Think through any potential conflicts of interest. - " Be prepared for rejection.
 You won't get every directorship you go for.
 Try to find out why you were turned down and learn from it.